iluaepidi/rating-tool/README.md

 # rating-tool

-In order to install Drupal rating tool you need to dowload  zip file containing module files.

 You can install the module as you install any other modules.
-Uncompress and copy it to your site modules folder.
-You can install it using Drupal interface.
+Copy it to your site modules folder.

 P4A server part has following dependencies:
 - Ctools